 If neither -crop or -stretch are specified, the image is centered.

--src="Resource file" : This switch specifies the resource file that contains the icon to be extracted.
-If the resource file path or name has white spaces, it must be enclosed with double quotes.
+"-res=Resource file" : This switch specifies the resource file that contains the icon to be extracted.
+If the resource file path or name has white spaces, you must enclose the entire switch with double quotes.
 To specify the index of the icon to be extracted, append a coma and the zero based index of the icon.
-Example: -res=Shell32.dll,17 or -res="C:\My program.exe,2".
+Example: -res=Shell32.dll,17 or "-res=C:\My program.exe,2".

-Obviously you can't specify both -img="Source image" and -res="Resource file".
-If you do, -res="Resource file" will be ignored.
+Obviously you can't specify both "-img=Source image" and "-res=Resource file".
+If you do, "-res=Resource file" will be used.

 The quick examples below will hopefully ilustrate more accurately how the command line switches work.

-The command below will convert the C:\My image.png picture to C:\My Icon.ico with the default formats and crop it to fit the icon's square.
+The commands below convert the C:\My image.png picture to C:\My Icon.ico with the default formats and crop it to fit the icon's square.